yeahjack/chatgpt_zulip_bot/README.md

 The ChatGPT Zulip Bot is a bot that responds to users by using the ChatGPT language model.
 It can be used in any Zulip chat stream or private message.

 # Updates
+## March 28, 2023
+- Add `!end` to end the current conversation, which is shorter.

 ## March 27, 2023
 - Upgraded the model from `text-davinci-003` to `gpt-3.5-turbo`.
 It can be configured in `config.ini`.
 - Added contextual support, allowing the bot to answer questions based on the context of the conversation.
 Type `停止会话` or `end the conversation` to end the current conversation.